phyziyx/steam2pcgw/README.md

 ## Plans

 - [x] Convert into a CLI app
-- [ ] Clean-up the code
+- [ ] Clean-up the code (underway)
 - [ ] Ability to pass in more than one app ID at a time/ parsing more than one article in one go
 - [ ] Add support for other APIs to make the data output more complete
-- [ ] Save cache in a sub-folder, fetch new data if cache is older than seven days (partially done)
+- [x] Save cache in a sub-folder, fetch new data if cache is older than seven days (partially done)
 - [ ] IGDB and OpenCritic support
 - [ ] Download game covers